Skip to content

 [[Player.phone_number]]

-Depending on which players item was passed manually or automatically at level session start, [[Player.phone_number]] refers to the phone_number property of the respective player.
+Depending on which players item was forwarded at level session start, [[Player.phone_number]] refers to the phone_number property of the respective player.

-Plugins like telegram and twilio automatically pass level arguments if there are incoming messages from contacts for which no level is running yet.
-If such a default level is started, it is checked if there is an item in the players collection with appropriate contact data (e.g. a phone number) to pass this item to the level session as Player argument.
-If no suitable item exists, a new one is created and then passed to the level session as Player argument.
+Plugins such as telegram and twilio automatically forward an item as a level argument if there are incoming messages from contacts for which no level is currently active.
+If such a default level is started, the system checks whether an item with corresponding contact data (e.g. a telephone number) exists in the players collection in order to pass it on to the level session as the Player argument.
+If no suitable item exists, a new one is created and then forwarded to the level session as Player.

 Referencing multiple items